A Bible Study by Jack Kelley

 The next morning Jesus set out early for the Temple.
 After being challenged by the Pharisees again, He launched into a series of parables.
 A parable is a fictional story placed in an Earthly context that’s designed to convey a Heavenly truth.
 Every character or event is symbolic of something else.
 Understanding what they symbolize helps us discover the Heavenly truth.

-He began with the parable of the 2 sons, one obedient and other not.
+He began with the parable of the two sons, one obedient and other not.
 One son said he would obey then didn’t.
 He represents the Pharisees.
 The other son said he would not obey but then did.
 He represents the tax collectors and prostitutes.
 Jesus said to the Pharisees, “I tell you the truth, the tax collectors and the prostitutes are entering the kingdom of God ahead of you.
 For John came to you to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes did.
 And even after you saw this, you did not repent and believe him” (Matt.
 21:28-32).

 Then came the Parable of the Tenants.
 It’s about a landowner (God) who rented his vineyard (His Land) to tenants (Israel).
 But when harvest time came they refused to give him his share of the fruit (the salvation of mankind).
-They killed the servants he sent (prophets) and even killed his son (Jesus) in an effort to keep everything for themselves.
+They killed the servants he sent (prophets) and even killed his son (Jesus) to keep everything for themselves.
 Jesus asked them what they thought the landowner should do to them when he returns.
 They said he should bring them to a wretched end and rent his vineyard to other tenants who will give him his share.
 Jesus agreed and said, “Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit”

 The chief priests and Pharisees understood that Jesus was talking about them (Matt.
 21:33-46).

 In the Parable of the Wedding Banquet, which came next, Jesus spoke of the invited guests refusing to attend a banquet celebrating the marriage of a king’s son.
 The banquet represents the Kingdom, the King is God, His Son is Jesus, and the invited guests are Israel.
 Enraged, the king sent his army and burned their city (Jerusalem).
 Then, as the time for the banquet approached he sent his servants to collect anyone they could find to attend as his guests.
-At the banquet the king found a guest who was not properly attired and had him ejected.
+At the banquet, the king found a guest who was not properly attired and had him ejected.
 (Matt.
 22:1-14)

 Many Christians have misinterpreted this group of guests as representing the Church.
 But the Church is the bride, not a random group of last minute guests.
-And the guest ejected from the wedding is not a back sliding believer.
-Clothing is symbolic of righteousness and our righteousness is by faith (Romans 3:21-22), not by works.
+And the guest ejected from the wedding is not a backsliding believer.
+Clothing is symbolic of righteousness, and our righteousness is by faith (Romans 3:21-22), not by works.
 The last minute guests are Tribulation Survivors, and the ejected guest is an unbeliever trying to gain entrance to the Kingdom in his own righteousness, which is woefully inadequate.

 At the time of the 2nd Coming Jesus will gather all Tribulation survivors together.
 Believers will be clothed in the righteousness of the Lord and ushered into the Kingdom, while unbelievers will be escorted off the planet to eternal punishment.